jdferreira/data-processing-book/en/modules/module5.md

 1. Write an alternative regular expression to the one of step 3 having the same meaning but using different regular expression elements.

 2. Imagine you want to apply the first regular expression used in this module (three consecutive alanines) to the file `relevant_sequences_2.csv` instead of `sequences.csv`.
-Chnage the Python script to accommodate this change.
+Change the Python script to accommodate this change.
 Verify whether the result is equal to what you got in `relevant_sequences_1.csv`.

-**Note**: In case you want to explore regular expressions in more detail, we propose the following exercise:<br>
+**Note**: To the students that want to explore regular expressions in more detail, we propose the following exercise:<br>
 What regular expression describes a molecular group that connects to GTP?
-This is a complex pattern that can be described with three smaller sequences (note that there is no aminoacid with the letter `X`; this letter is used to describe that any aminoacid can occur in that position):
+This is a complex pattern that is composed of three subsequences (note that there is no aminoacid with the letter `X`; this letter is used to describe that any aminoacid can occur in that position):

 - the first is `GXXXXGK`,
 - the second is `DXXG`, and